Advanced Hockey Betting Strategy to Maximize Profits

 Goal Scored

-Odds swing heavily due to low scoring nature of hockey.
+Odds swing heavily due to the low-scoring nature of hockey.

 Power Play